Category: Parental Controls

 The FamilyTime app also provides the ability to also provide parental controls to schools on a mass scale.
 From single classrooms, to an entire school, teachers and administrators can monitor, control, filter and manage usage of multiple student devices just like parents do at home.

-3. Covenant Eyes Parental Controls and Accountability
+2. Covenant Eyes Accountability

 Covenant Eyes is a parental control app and software for iPhone that is marketed to faith based groups.
 It focuses on helping families and individuals who have a desire to resist a lifestyle of porn with a focus on faithfulness.
 The software company also provides resources and training to live a porn-free lifestyle for teens and adults alike.
 Apart from this, the software application looks and behaves like any other parental control program.
 It blocks and monitors content for kids and teens, with the added ability for adults to install it and set up one or more accountability partners.